SharpSanders/survey-form/README.md

 # Better Feedback Survey Form

 A responsive survey form for collecting feedback from creators, builders, and hustlers.
-This fulfills the freeCodeCamp **Survey Form** project requirements, but with copy tailored to your Better Endeavor / “trailblazer” branding.
+This fulfills the freeCodeCamp **Survey Form** project requirements, but with copy tailored to my Better Endeavor / “trailblazer” branding.

 ---